Queen of Scotland and France

 The Flower Reader by Elizabeth Loupas.
 Novel set at the start of the reign of Mary, Queen of Scots.
 After a dying queen gives Rinette Leslie a casket full of Scotland's darkest secrets, she is surrounded by ruthless men who will do anything to possess it.

 A Question of Guilt: A Novel of Mary, Queen of Scots, and the Death of Henry Darnley by Julianne Lee.
 Lady Janet de Ros thinks the recently executed Mary Stuart was not guilty of plotting against Queen Elizabeth I and killing Lord Darnley.
-Her investigation could endanger her life and disgrace her family.

 Mary Stuart by Friedrich Schiller, translated by Eric Bentley and Joseph Mellish.
 An early 19th century German play.